Know what IESnare is? Looking for ways to block it? This post covers the lot…

 - You’ll be asked for additional permissions, click Yes.

-Notepad will then open.
+The notepad will then open.
 Now, select File > Open (make sure All Files is selected, bottom right).

-For the file-path, cut and paste the following line: C:\Windows\System32\Drivers\Etc and hit open.
+For the file path, cut and paste the following line: C:\Windows\System32\Drivers\Etc and hit open.

 If you’re unsure where to post this line, see the image on the next step.
 The red box at the top is where you need to paste or type this line.